Domoconnor/orange-corpus/final.md

 				var clock_data =[]

-				//Turn the data recieved from the api into the correct format and
+				//Turn the data received from the api into the correct format and
 				//add it to an array containing all the data from our clock json.forEach( function(d){
 					if(ymd(new Date(d.start)) == ymd(new Date(x.id.substring(1)))) {